scperkins/EJEHardenberg.github.io/public/tech-blog/cgi-c-harp-3.md

 most beautiful thing in the world, but it's good enough for this tutorial.
 We're almost done with our chat server now!
 We just need to wire the components up!

+**Note:** <small>if you want to run your website with harp and tweak the styles, you can use `harp server` from the root of the project to run a local server on port 9000</small>

 ####Connecting Front to Back

+The last thing we need to do is handle the javascript talking to our CGI scripts.
+The high level view of what we're going to do is the following:

+- check that the server is online
+- poll the server for updates
+- create a user handle and keep it
+- send a message
+- recieve all messages

+This is not an extensive list of things to do, so let's dive in:

+##### Some setup

+_chat.js_

+    jQuery( document ).ready(function( $ ) {
+        var heartbeatURL = window.chatdomain + "/heartbeat.cgi"
+        var pollURL = window.chatdomain + "/poll.cgi"
+        var readURL = window.chatdomain + "/read.cgi"
+    })

+Remember **chat.js**?
+We created this file at the beginning of this tutorial, and now it's time to fill it out.
+We define a couple convenience URL's so that we can easily change them if the scripts change.
+This is why we attached the chatdomain to the window object, so we could grab it easily here.

+##### Checking the pulse of the server

+To make sure we have a connection to the server we can poll out heartbeat script and check the `initialized` field of the returned object.
+If this is false we know something is up and we shouldn't allow the user to do anything:

+    Content-Type: application/JSON

+    { "heartbeat" : 1408764565, "initialized" : true }

+If we get a response like the above then we know we're still connected and don't need to disable the chatting functions of the server.